 And don’t worry, we cover how to edit things more in the rest of this guide as well.
 So please continue reading.

-6. Choose and Install a Theme For Your Teacher Blog
+6. Choose and Install a Theme For Your Movie Blog

 A theme is a piece of software that determines how your blog looks.
 I don’t have to tell you how important aesthetics are for a movie blog.